Good basic eating

 Deli Gasta, Broadford

 Gasta is a treat.
 A sandwich and coffee place that really does everything very, very well indeed.
-You'll find friendly, efficient staff, a nice environment if you choose to eat in, glasses and jugs of cold water to help yourself to, some well selected Skye gifts and goodies to buy while you're there - but most importantly, great coffee and fantastic, tasty, overfilled and well presented sandwiches.
+You'll find friendly, efficient staff, a nice environment if you choose to eat in, glasses and jugs of cold water to help yourself to, some well selected Skye gifts and goodies to buy while you're there - but most importantly,

 The Granary, Portree